 The first is called VirtualDub and it is completely free.
 It will help you to remove those parts of the clip (especially the beginning and the end) that are often unnecessary.
 You can download VirtualDub from here.
 But if you have to convert the huge .avi files to lightweights carrying the .wmv or .flv extensions then you will have to fork out about 40 dollars on a program such as Digital Media Converter Pro.

 Is it possible to write sheet music with just abc?
-If there is any music student or aspiring musician among you here, you will be glad to hear about this free programme that allows you to write your own sheet music by just typing text like abc or "do re mi".
+If there is any music student or aspiring musician among you here, you will be glad to hear about this free program that allows you to write your own sheet music by just typing text like abc or "do re mi".
 The program is called LilyPond and you will have a better understanding of how it works from its website here.
 Even a non-musician like me is able to make use of it for my own amusement.
 After all the principal notes are represented by the letters "c d e f g a b".
-You can see the result of my feeble attempt in using the LilyPond programme here.
+You can see the result of my feeble attempt in using the LilyPond program here.

 Not everyone of us can afford to buy Microsoft's Office so when we receive a Powerpoint presentation file (which carries the extension .pps or .ppt) we will not be able to open it.
 However there is the Powerpoint Viewer (click here to download) which is free and which will allow us to open Powerpoint presentations.
 But if you also want to create Powerpoint files yourself, then you should also install OpenOffice as the whole package includes the equivalent of Powerpoint (the program is called IMPRESS) as well as Writer (its equivalent to Word) and Calc (its equivalent to Excel).